tushartushar/taksidiotis/guide.md

 [click to see location](https://goo.gl/maps/bm1Af1QsNpD2)

 * Don’t miss stunning views of the Parthenon from the famous Athens Rooftop Bar called "AthenStyle", the best spot for meeting people and chilling after a long day sightseeing.
 Enjoy all year happy hours cheap drinks and live the AthenStyle experience!
 [Click here to see more.](http://athenstyle.com/en_GB/rooftop/)
+* You can't have fun without a karaoke night!
+Find the coolest one @ Mike's Irish Pub and drink the best of whiskey.
+Cozy atmosphere!(http://www.mikesirishbar.gr)

 ## Night life